xHookman/PatchFromSD/README.md

 # PatchFromSD

-PatchToSD is a Python tool that batch-processes videos to replace a defined region with the same area extracted from another video (useful to remove a watermark or overlay if you have an SD version of the same video, Center Parc's videos for example).

----

 ## Features

 - Replace a specific region in HD video frames with the matching region from the SD video